 Reasons Your Hair May Be Falling Out

-Possible Causes of Hair Loss
+Possible Hair Loss Causes

 While the vast majority of hair loss is caused by genetics, there are many other reasons men and women lose their hair—and the effects can be cumulative for those who have multiple contributing factors.